yj-lim/About-Me/README.md

 - Hi, I’m Yu Juan.
-- I’m interested in Neuroscience, Pharmacology, Social Demography and Music.
+- I’m interested in Neuroscience and Pharmacology.
-- I’m currently learning how to use WordPress, Python, HTML, Replit and GitHub.
 - You can reach me via LinkedIn (www.linkedin.com/in/limyujuan/) or via email (limyujuan@gmail.com).

 <!---